endani/strava-visualizer/README.md

 # Strava Visualizer

-Project developed by Dani Ramírez on Dec 2020
+Project developed by Dani Ramírez on 2020.